OrdinaryMagician/ibuki_m/README.md

 As expected of an **Anarukon**, she will get back up after a while when she gets killed, so you don't have to worry about losing her.
 If she ever loses track of you somehow, she can easily employ the trusty magic skills of her **Yanikov** blood to warp to your position.

+You can share healing and powerups with her *(Yes, this includes the milk)*.

 ---

 ## DLC